How to Dual Boot Windows and Android on Your PC

 Step 3: Select to Install Android on your PC

-Your PC or Laptop will boot from Android KitKat CD or USB.
-You will see boot menu showing several options for Android.
+Your PC or Laptop will boot from the Android KitKat CD or USB.
+You will see the boot menu showing several options for Android.
 Here, you can even try Android OS before actually installing it on your PC.

 Step 4: Format the Hard Disk Partition to Install Android KitKat